December 10th, 2011%

 My camera stopped focusing well after the last photoshoot when it fell off of the tripod mount and dropped about a foot onto the carpet.

-However, I put it back on the dock, let it sit for a week or two and turned it on and off again a few times, and it seems to be working . . . → Read More: A Few More Polymer Clay Masks
+However, I put it back on the dock, let it sit for a week or two and turned it on and off again a few times, and it seems . . . → Read More: A Few More Polymer Clay Masks